Policy: Staff consultation

-To establish the framework for staff consultation at the ANU.
+To establish the framework for staff consultation at ANU.

-The University framework for staff consultation at the ANU.
+The University framework for staff consultation at ANU.

 - The University values the contribution that staff can make to the research, teaching and community engagement activities of the University.
 It therefore seeks to provide opportunities for staff participation in decision-making through staff consultation and other means.

 - Managers and supervisors will consult directly with staff on day-to-day matters which affect a staff member's employment.

 - Staff are encouraged to raise any concerns they may have about their employment directly with their supervisor.